flowidcom/calypso/README.md

 # Calypso

-Calypso is fun project that started with the idea that part of craftsmanship is to build an assorted set of tools and techniques that lets a person build quickly new beautiful things.
+Calypso is a project that started with the idea that part of craftsmanship is to build an assorted set of tools and techniques that lets a person build quickly new beautiful things.

 Here are some of the ideas shown in this project: